amethyst/amethyst/book/src/controlling_system_execution/state-specific_dispatcher.md

     }
 }
 ```

+By default the dispatcher will create it's own pool of worker threads to execute states in but Amethyst's main dispatcher already has a thread pool setup and configured.
+Normally you'll want to reuse that.
+The global pool is available as a resource so we pull it from the world and attach the dispatcher to it with `.with_pool()`.

 The `CustomState` requires two annotations (`'a` and `'b`) to satisfy the lifetimes of the `Dispatcher`.
 Now that we have our `Dispatcher` we need to ensure that it is executed.
 We do this in the `State`s `update` method.